Sea-Snell/micro_config/README.md

 The config framework is defined in `micro_config.py`.

-The rest of the repo provides a demo for how one might actually want to use `micro_config.py` in a deep learning project.
+The rest of the repo provides a demo for how one might actually want to use `micro_config.py` in a pytorch deep learning project.
 Specifically, I implement transformer language model training on wikitext in pytorch.
+For another example of how to use `micro_config.py` in jax (flax or haiku), see this [jax_v_pytorch repo](https://github.com/Sea-Snell/jax_v_pytorch/tree/main).

 To run the demo:
 1. navigate to the root directory